-Recently, mixology has taken center stage at many of the most upscale and popular bars and nightclubs, and patrons have been welcoming it with open arms.
-Gone are the days of simply serving draft beer and standard cocktails mixed with cola, today’s consumer is a little more demanding.
-If you aren’t familiar with the concept of infusions, then you are missing out on a huge opportunity to sell more drinks at larger profits, as well as attractive a loyal customer base that will frequent your establishment.
-The science behind infusions is actually quite simple, so here’s an introduction that will help your bar or nightclub adapt and embrace the latest trends.
+Recently, mixology has taken center stage at many of the most upscale and popular bars and nightclubs; and patrons have been welcoming it with open arms!
+Gone are the days of simply serving draft beer and standard cocktails mixed with cola.
+Today’s consumer is a little more demanding.
+If you aren’t familiar with the concept of infusions, then you are missing out on a huge opportunity to sell more drinks at larger profits.
+Additionally, you can attract a loyal customer base that will frequent your establishment.
+The science behind infusions is actually quite simple, so here’s an introduction.
+Hopefully, it will help your bar or nightclub adapt and embrace the latest trends.

 What are Infusions?

 The concept of an infusion is actually quite simple; it is any liquor or mixer that is combined with another flavor through a process called infusing.
-The idea of infusing flavors into alcohol isn’t new at all, there are many different flavored vodkas on the market that use the same technique to offer a more diverse product line to their consumers.
+The idea of infusing flavors into alcohol isn’t new at all; there are many different flavored liquors on the market that use the same technique.
+With their methods, they can offer a more diverse product line to their consumers.
 Anytime you see an orange or blackberry flavored vodka, that’s an infusion.
-Another popular flavor that you’ve likely seen on the rise is maple which has been infused with everything from spiced rums to 12 year old single malt scotches.
+Another popular flavor that you’ve likely seen on the rise is maple.
+Currently, it’s being infused with everything from spiced rums to 12 year old single malt scotches!

 How Do I Make an Infusion?